dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 language can provide memory safety guarantees.
 Unfortunately, choosing a language is inherently a decision that is made at the start of a project.
-It is much harder to migrate an existing project in C or C++ to a safer language over time, than it is to start a new project today in a safe language.
+It is much harder to migrate an existing project in C or C++ to a safer language over time, than it is to start a new project today in a safe language[^1].
 I'm not going to say this is impossible, or that you _can't_ or _shouldn't_ migrate existing programs to safer languages.
 And sometimes people [just do things in open-source][fish-rewrite], and that's [part of the fun of it][avery-gift].

 But given that we have a limited amount of total effort, where should we be